vim55/Justtweet-Web-Application/README.md

 # Justtweet-Web-Application
 Tweetter like interface for posting

-# EasyTodo and JustTweet Programs

-## EasyTodo

-To run the EasyTodo program, follow these steps:

-1. Navigate to the EasyTodo directory in your terminal.
-2. Run the following command: `nodemon .\app.js`
-3. Ensure that the terminal displays "connected to MongoDB."
-   - If not, modify the following line in `app.js`: `mongoose.connect('<your MongoDB URL>')`

 ## JustTweet

 To run the JustTweet program, make sure the justtweet_backend is running: